blandflakes/advent-2020/notes.md

 2. I wasn't parsing correctly because my parsers didn't have a base case to return just an Argument if no addition was present.
 There is also a pretty rough naming problem - mult and add aren't correct terms, but they somewhat conveyed the dual layers I was trying to hit.

 I liked writing the interpeter, but the parser was kinda painful.

+# Day 19

+## Part 1

+Guess we're writing a regex engine.
+This might be a little messy, we'll see.
+Try to build the rules first, kinda like the AST stuff from yesterday, then parse into them and "eval" them.
+Need to figure out the shape of the eval (length, does it consume string, do we care about partial matches?), but that can wait.
+I'm also not sure how to handle multiple matches yet - with the Or operator, we might need to try both as we continue matching downstream.
+Maybe I can keep the Or processing local to the InSequence rule, which knows enough to know which branch it should take?
+No, not if sequences can OR to other sequences... the right side of an OR being less greedy than the... but there actually is no greediness.
+Branches could still be subsets, though.

+Ok lots of fun writing rules engines and abstract types... now, a parser in atto.
+It looks like there are basically two kinds of rules - literals that specify a single character, and "Everything Else", which is a sequence that contains references and unions.
+There's actually association here...
+ORs are association.
+Hm.

+Just realized I've been using run wrong the whole time by running stuff sync instead of chaining it and passing it up.
+Will do it right from now on.

+Atto is really paying off in the parsing department, looks like my evaluation might be bunk though.
+Ah, I was overly strict about total consumption in InSequence.

+## Part 2

+Hm.
+I just replaced the rules and things just worked.
+I'll take it?

+An interesting elaboration would be to support actually returning the groups that matched, but I've spent a lot of time in front of computer screens recently.